Department of Health (MDH) has made access to patient controlled dangerous

 the pharmacy that the prescription was actually dispensed.
 If it was dispensed,

-confirm that it was not dispensed within the past 3 business days.
+confirm that it was not dispensed within the past day.
 It is

 possible that the pharmacy has not yet reported the dispensing to the PDMP.